JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday Febuary 5th/about_us/Michelle_DAmico.md

 I oversee noncredit and public programming at the NYUSPS Center for Global Affairs.

-- Motivation for Being Part of the Class - I am on the hiring committee for our new graduate program in cyber crime and I'd like to have more technical knowledge to help me better evaluate candidate.
-Also, I've been meaning to learn a programming language for a while so this was a perfect time to do this.
+- Motivation for Being Part of the Class - I am on the hiring committee for our new graduate program in cyber crime and I'd like to have more technical knowledge to help me better evaluate candidates.
+Also, I've wanted to learn a programming language for a while so this was a perfect time to do this.

 - Area of Interest - My dad is a programmer and he's developed some fun skills for his Echo.
 I'd like to be able to do the same!